yousfiwael/EthIdentityStore/avoiding_common_attacks.md

 - Creating tests for all contract functions ensuring results are correctly returned.
 - Following Solidity coding standards and general coding best practices.
-- Avoided overly complex functions and phases.
+- Avoided overly complex functions and phrases.

-## Exposed secrets
+## Exposed Secrets

 All code and data on the blockchain are public, so data like user info are accessible by anyone.
 Any confidential data stored is accessible by any party.